SoftInstigate/restheart-website/docs/json-schema-validation.md

 On top of this, RESTHeart provides a more general approach for validation based on [Interceptors](/docs/develop/core-plugins#interceptors) that can verify write requests based on any condition.

-RESTHeart provides "out of the box" the *jsonSchema* Checker that validates the body of write requests against a **JSON schema**.
+RESTHeart provides "out of the box" the *jsonSchema* Interceptor that validates the body of write requests against a **JSON schema**.

-Compared to the internal MongoDB Json Schema validation, the *jsonSchema* Checker of RESTHeart provides additional advantages:
+Compared to the internal MongoDB Json Schema validation, the *jsonSchema* Interceptor of RESTHeart provides additional advantages:

 - schemas are stored in a special collection, the schema store `/_schemas` and are validated
 - schemas can and can be reused on multiple collections